flooptech/dist-sdk-ios/readme.md

 Find the latest documentation at: http://www.getfloop.com/documentation

+### Version 1.9.0 - 2014-04-17
+- New Feature: Cross-Promotion.
+A button that shows a view where you can cross-promote your apps.
+This view is dynamically generated from your account settings, so you can update witout having to do a new App Store release.
+For more details see the documentation.

+### Version 1.8.2 - 2014-02-24
+- Fix localization bug

 ### Version 1.8.1 - 2014-02-19
 - Allow usage of parental gate without appKey (call startWithAppKey:nil)